the Church of the Nativity built on the spot where Jesus was born.

 The small chapel Catholicon just in front of the tomb is believed as “the center of the world” in Greek Orthodox.

-Don’t miss its dorm showing a great fresco of Jesus and his apostles.
+Don’t miss its dorm showing a fabulous fresco of Jesus and his apostles.

 Because there are lots of legends linked with Jesus in this church, we recommend studying even a bit of the story of Jesus in advance if you aren’t familiar with Christianity.